jmaia-aspire-toolandhelp/aspire-chatting-ziporhtml-forschool/README.md

 5. check your inbox when red it means a message came in or you got a friend request.

 6. enjoy using it.

+Reminder: DONT UNZIP ONLY OPEN HTML IN ZIP FILE ITSELF!!!